hoonto/plnode/README.md

 #### Step 2: Take [PLV8](http://pgxn.org/dist/plv8/) and put it into deps

-*Already done if you clone plnode*
+*Already done if you clone plnode, but you will need to configure/make*

 I debated about whether to stick Node into PLV8 or stick PLV8 into Node, replacing it's V8 references with Node's.
 I like Node's project structure and it is certainly the larger source base plus there's gyp and so forth all ready to go.
 So going that route I modified plv8 source to be named plnode and stuck that into Node's deps, adding gyp, dropping makefiles etc.